HomeThe Best Paint ColoursNeutral, Gray, Greige Cream and WhiteThe 6 Best Benjamin Moore Beige & Tan Paint Colours

 5. BENJAMIN MOORE LENOX TAN HC 44

-Lenox Tan is a beige paint colour with an orange-yellow undertone and is undoubtedly the warmest colour on this page.
+Lenox Tan is a beige paint color with an orange-yellow undertone and is undoubtedly the warmest color on this page.
 If you aren’t a fan of orange undertones you’ll want to stay away from this one, however, if you want a slightly warm neutral without a strong yellow, then this could be your best shade!

 Beige paint color Benjamin Moore Lenox Tan, Kylie M INteriors E-design, paint color consulting. beige carpet